Is Infinity A Natural Number

 One area of mathematics that deals directly with infinity (and infinitesimals) is non-standard analysis.
 Developed by Abraham Robinson in the 1960s, non-standard analysis provides a rigorous way to work with infinite and infinitesimal quantities.
 It introduces the concept of hyperreal numbers, which include numbers that are infinitely large (greater than any standard natural number) and numbers that are infinitely small (smaller than any standard real number).

 In non-standard analysis, infinity is represented by hyperreal numbers that are larger than any standard natural number.
-However, these infinite numbers are not considered natural numbers themselves.
+Still, these infinite numbers are not considered natural numbers themselves.
 Instead, they belong to a different number system that extends the real numbers.

 Category Theory and Infinity